-Fresh from the CMA’s Annual General Meeting and Health Summit in Toronto, where he connected with hundreds of members, Dr. Sandy Buchman is turning his attention to one of the first tasks of his newly-minted presidency – putting health care back on the agenda during the fall federal election.
+Fresh from the CMA’s Annual General Meeting and Health Summit in Toronto, where he connected with hundreds of members, Dr. Sandy Buchman is turning his attention to one of the first tasks of his newly-minted presidency – putting health back on the agenda during the fall federal election.

 “My job is to highlight health issues, at a national level, because this is when politicians are listening.” – Dr. Sandy Buchman, CMA president

 The CMA’s focus during the campaign includes virtual care, access to care, seniors care, climate change and health, youth mental health and pharmacare.

 A family physician, Dr. Buchman brings more than 36 years of medical expertise and leadership to the CMA.
 He’s past president of both the Ontario College of Family Physicians and the College of Family Physicians of Canada.

 But it’s his work in palliative care that has defined his career.
 Dr. Buchman recalls the first person for whom he provided end-of-life care.
 In 1984, he started treating a patient for an illness that would later become known as HIV/AIDS.
 The patient asked Dr. Buchman to look after him until his eventual death.

 That experience taught Dr. Buchman a lot about compassion and social justice.
 Over the years, he continued to offer palliative care and became a recognized leader in the field.
 Since 2005, he has provided home-based end-of-life care through Toronto’s Mount Sinai Hospital.
 He also works for a palliative care program in downtown Toronto through Inner City Health Associates, which helps ease the pain, symptoms and psychosocial needs of the homeless.
 He currently serves as the medical lead for a group working to build a new residential hospice in the city and was recently granted a chair in palliative medicine at North York General Hospital.